nnellans/terraform-guide/README.md

 }
 ```
 - This block supports hard-coded values only
-- The `required_version` parameter is used to specify which version(s) of Terraform CLI are supported by this Root Module.
-You can say that only a specific version is supported, or you can specify a minimum version, maximum version, or even a range of versions.
+- The `required_version` parameter is used to specify which version(s) of Terraform are supported by this Root Module.
+You can specify an exact version, a minimum version, maximum version, or even a range of versions.
 See the [Version Constraints](https://www.terraform.io/language/expressions/version-constraints) documentation for more information
 - The `required_providers` block declares which providers are used by this Root Module (and any Child Modules too), so that Terraform CLI can install these Providers and use them.
-This also allows you to specify which versions of each Provider are supported by your code
+This is how you specify which version(s) of each Provider are supported by this Root Module
-  - The `configuration_aliases` parameter is used when you have multiple copies of the same Provider
+  - The `configuration_aliases` parameter is used when you have multiple copies of the same Provider, you must list all of the extra aliases here
 - The `backend` block is used to configure which Backend the Terraform CLI will use
 - The `terraform` block has a few other uses, but they will not be covered here.
 Read the [Terraform Settings](https://www.terraform.io/language/settings) docs for more info
+- The `terraform` block should exist in both the Root Module as well as any Child Modules.
+However, in Child Modules if you want to provide version constraints for terraform or for providers, then you should specify minimum versions only.
+Let the Root Module specify the max versions for both.

 ### provider Configuration Blocks
 ```terraform